SeldonIO/seldon-core/doc/source/streaming/knative_eventing.md

 ## Sending Test Requests

 In production you would have multiple services creating cloudevents from various different sources.
-However for testing, it's possible to send requests directly from your terminal to the KNative Eventing broker, by using the following `curl` docker image locally:
+However for testing, it's possible to send requests directly from your terminal to the Knative Eventing broker, by using the following `curl` docker image locally:

 ```
 kubectl run --quiet=true -it --rm curl --image=radial/busyboxplus:curl --restart=Never -- \